 - Look for hidden policy extras that you may not require, like waiver of premium or accidental death benefit

-- Re-evaluate the type of policy you have.
+- Evaluate the type of policy you have.
 Would changing to decreasing term provide sufficient protection?

-- Use a professional life insurance broker, such as Reassured, to compare the best available quotes.
+- Use a professional life insurance broker, such as Reassured, to compare the best quotes available.